 - They lack the right degree of sophistication to negotiate such deals

 - They lack the right amount of buying power or overall leverage.

-Even if they have a solid understanding of their contract, s Larger companies with a larger Kyndryl footprint and overall spend profile will have an easier time negotiating because Kyndryl is fighting for business.
-With saller companies that may not have that level of spend, Kyndryl would be in a better position to dictate the terms of migration.
+Even if they have a solid understanding of their contract, larger companies with a larger Kyndryl footprint and overall spend profile will have an easier time negotiating because Kyndryl is fighting for business.
+With smaller companies that may not have that level of spend, Kyndryl would be in a better position to dictate the terms of migration.